treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

   > mingw32-make install
    ```

-   In UNIX-based OS Linux, and Mac OS X:
+   In UNIX-based OS Linux, and Mac OS X:<br>
-   Enter the following from the command line.
+   Enter the following command from the command line:

    ```
   $ cd treefrog-x.x.x